Recognition of same-sex unions by country: Denmark

 On 25 May 1989, Denmark became the first country to legally recognize registered partnerships between same-sex couples.
 A registered partnership was the same as a civil marriage, but was not seen as marriage in the eyes of the church.

 On 7 June 2012, the Folketing (Danish Parliament) approved new laws regarding same-sex civil and religious marriage.
 These laws permit same-sex couples to get married in the Church of Denmark.
 The bills received royal assent on 12 June and took effect on 15 June 2012.

 On 26 May 2015, Greenland, one of two other constituent countries in the Realm of Denmark, unanimously passed a law recognizing same-sex marriage.
 The first same-sex couple to marry in Greenland married on 1 April 2016, the day the law went into effect.

 On 29 April 2016, the Faroe Islands, the realm's other constituent country, passed a same-sex marriage bill.
-The law required ratification in the Danish Parliament, which provided it on 25 Apl17.
+The law required ratification in the Danish Parliament, which provided it on 25 April 2017.
 The Faroese law allows civil marriages for same-sex couples and exempts the Church of the Faroe Islands from being required to officiate same-sex weddings.
 The law took effect on 1 July 2017.

 Ecuador

-In May 2018, the Ecuador Supreme Court ruled, in a lesbian parenting case, that the 2018 IACHR ruling is fully binding on Ecuador and that the country must also implement the ruling in due course.
+In May 2018, the Ecuador Supreme Court ruled, in a lesbian parenting case, that the country should comply with the 2018 IACHR advisory opinion.
 In June 2018, two family judges ruled the country's same-sex marriage ban unconstitutional.
 However, the Civil Registry appealed the rulings, preventing their coming into force.

 Same-sex marriage eventually took effect in Ecuador on 8 July 2019, following the Constitutional Court ruling which was made on 12 June 2019.

+Estonia

+Registered partnerships were legalized in Estonia in 2016.
+According to the amendments to Family law taken in June 2023, from 2024 partnerships were strengthened into same-sex marriages: any two adults may get partnered or married, if at least one of them residing in the country.